wentam/bottom-bracket/notes/design.md

 ## Semantics

-AARRP has two data types, both arrays: point-arrays and byte-arrays.
+AARRP has two data types, both arrays: parrays (pointer arrays) and barrays (byte arrays).

-* Point arrays are arrays that point to either other point arrays or byte arrays.
+* parrays are arrays that point to either other parrays or barrays.
-* Byte arrays are arrays of untyped bytes.
+* barrays are arrays of untyped bytes.

 ## Syntax

-* Characters placed side-by-side are a byte array.
+* Characters placed side-by-side are a barray.
 Hence `foo` represents an array of the bytes `102 111 111`.

-* Point arrays are deliminated by ( and ).
-Hence `(foo bar baz)` represents an array of pointers to the byte arrays `['f','o','o']` `['b','a','r']` and `['b','a','z']`.
+* parrays are deliminated by ( and ).
+Hence `(foo bar baz)` represents an array of pointers to the barrays `['f','o','o']` `['b','a','r']` and `['b','a','z']`.

 These types can be nested as much as you'd like to produce a tree-like structure: